Aurel300/haxe-sys/README.md

  - tests
    - [`tests`](tests) - unit tests

-Note that `nusys` is used as a temporary package for the classes that will eventually become `sys`.
-This allows the tests to rely on old APIs for verifying the behaviour of the new ones.
+The new sys APIs are in the `asys` package.
+Some new additions which are not sys-specific are added to the `haxe` pacakge.
 The classes in `<target>-impl` are expected to shadow those in `common-impl`, just like the existing standard library in Haxe.

 Once the new APIs are ready to be merged into the standard library: